 PSL Program Fee Changes

-New PSL Program Fees were adopted July 11, 2017.
+New PSL Program Fees were adopted by the EBMUD Board of Directors on June 11, 2019 and will be effective on July 01, 2019.
 Please find more information here.

 |Alameda||January 1, 2015|

 |Albany||January 1, 2015|

 |Emeryville and Piedmont||August 22, 2011|